lumpi2k/tplink-energy-monitor/README.md

 4. Access the App in your browser

-The app will be available on port 3000 of your server.
+The app will be available on the prot you specified in your .env on your server.

 Note that because the server needs access to your local network to scan for TP-Link devices, you must run the image using [host networking](https://docs.docker.com/network/host/).
 Host networking is currently only available for Linux hosts, so if you want to run the app on your Windows or Mac machine, you should either build your own executable or run it directly via node and ``npm``.